 Line 1 (bottom line)

 At the beginning of a major undertaking, reserve energy by pausing for rest and reflection at the start.
-Taking a moment to chart your course before setting out on an adventure protects good timing and brings good fortune.
-This is the point in time where few mistakes have been made and innocence is untainted by ulterior motives.
-Persevere in staying balanced, and you will be able to establish a firm foundation.
+Taking a moment to chart your course before setting out on an adventure supports good timing and brings good fortune.
+This is the point in your undertaking when few mistakes have been made and innocence is untainted by ulterior motives.
+Persevere in staying balanced, and you will be able to establish a firm, lasting foundation.

 If you find yourself being led by someone going down a misguided path, leave them to their fate or you may well become lost along with them.
 When the road leads nowhere, slow down to a standstill.
 In a case like this, stopping to sit by the side of the road brings good fortune.